 Luis lives with his father and his mother.
-At home, duties include running errands and cleaning.
+His duties at home include running errands and cleaning.
+There are 3 children in the family.
 His father is employed as a farmer and his mother maintains the home.
-There are 3 children in the family.

 Luis is not presently attending school.
 Soccer, bicycling and listening to music are his favorite activities.
 He also attends Bible class regularly.